Pathanamthitta: Climate

-Pathanamthitta has a Tropical monsoon climate bordering a Tropical rainforest climate, more or less the same as is prevalent elsewhere in Kerala.
+Pathanamthitta has a tropical monsoon climate bordering a tropical rainforest climate, more or less the same as is prevalent elsewhere in Kerala.
 Annual temperatures range between 20 °C (68 °F) and 39 °C (102 °F).
 The district experiences three distinct weather conditions: winter, summer and the monsoon.
 The winter season is experienced from December to February and summer season from March to May.
 There are two rainy seasons: The South-West monsoon (June to September) and the North-East monsoon (October to November).
 The South-West monsoon is usually very heavy.
 About 75% of its annual rainfall is received during this season.

-The town enjoys a tropical climate, the monsoons start in June.
-The months of April–May can get pretty humid.
+The town has a tropical climate.
+The monsoons start in June.
+The months of April–May can get significantly humid.
 The best weather is from October to February.

 Pathanamthitta experiences three distinct seasons: summer, monsoon and winter.
 Typical summer months are from March to May.
 The warmest month in Pathanamthitta is April.
 Although summer doesn't end until May, the city often receives locally developed heavy thundershowers in May (although humidity remains high).

 The monsoon lasts from June to August, with moderate rainfall.
 Most of the heavy rainfall in the city falls between June and July, and June is the wettest month of the year.
 The Last weeks of June is also days of floods.
 The three major rivers viz Pampa, Achankovil and Manimala swell with rainwater.

 Winter begins in December.
 December through February are the winter months.
 The lowest temperatures are experienced during January.

-According to the latest World Health Organization (WHO) study on ambient air quality among 123 Indian cities, Pathanamthitta was found to have the cleanest air in India, in terms of least concentration of dust particles in air.
+A 2014 World Health Organization (WHO) study on ambient air quality among 123 Indian cities found that Pathanamthitta had the cleanest air in India, in terms of least concentration of dust particles in air.
 Two out of the three least polluted cities in India are from Kerala, Kollam being the second least polluted.
 As per the database, in Pathanamthitta, the annual mean of PM10 and PM2.5 is recorded at 23 and 10 respectively, which is closer to the recommended level of concentration of particulate matter.
 While a number of Indian cities are among the world's most polluted, Pathanamthitta's air quality is comparable to some of the cleanest cities in North America, Europe and Australia.